kradyy/bankid-qr-nextjs/README.md

 ### Step 2: Custom Hook

-Use the custom hook `useBankIdQrCode` in your component to initiate and manage BankID authentication processes.
+Use the custom hook `useBankId` in your component to initiate and manage BankID authentication processes.
 This hook manages the authentication flow, QR code generation, and polling for authentication status.

 ### Step 3: Implementing the Frontend